cocos/cocos-docs/en/getting-started/first-game/index.md

 The current game state can be easily informed by reading the `GameState` enumeration, and we can handle some logic when the state changes.

-In order to allow the user to control the character in the play state rather than the game initialize, we have to enable/disable listening to the mouse automatically.
+In order to allow the user to control the character in the play state rather than the game initialize, we have to enable/disable listening to the mouse event automatically.
 So modify the `PlayerController` script as follows:

 ```ts
 start () {